TRAVEL & ACCOMODATION

 The Canadian Glycomics Symposium takes place in Banff, Alberta, a scenic town in the heart of the Canadian Rockies.
 The town of Banff is a place with adventure and wonder.
 You are surrounded by strikingly beautiful and rugged mountains in all directions; you might see a herd of elks wandering on the side of the road during your early morning jog.
 The lively streets of downtown are lined with restaurants, bars, and shops, as well as a vibrant range of art galleries and museums.
-Everything is in walking distance from downtown.
+Everything is within walking distance from downtown.
 All sessions and events at the Symposium take place at the Banff Centre for Arts and Creativity, unless otherwise noted.

 Travel to Banff